pryley/site-reviews/tests/pest/README.md

 back (see `Pest.php`).
 The plugin's settings live in the options table, so even a field-building test writes to the database.

+**Except `Import/`, and it cannot.** `TableTmp::create()`/`drop()` are DDL, and MySQL implicitly COMMITs the open transaction the moment it sees DDL — so `ProcessCsvFile` (which does `CREATE TABLE`) commits whatever the test has done by then, and the `ROLLBACK` finds nothing to undo.
+That suite therefore deletes its own reviews and users afterwards, with an explicit `COMMIT` so the rollback cannot take the cleanup with it.
+If it ever stops doing so, the symptom shows up in a *different suite*: `CommandTest` dies with "Sorry, that username already exists", because it is colliding with users a previous Import run committed for good.

 ## Running

 Requires Docker + Node.
 Everything runs inside wp-env: the composer